State's coronavirus cases surge by 4,471, deaths rise by 77

 Testing

 Florida's total number of people tested is 5,945,372, which is 27.7 percent of the state's population behind No. 1 California, No. 2 New York, No. 3 Texas and No. 4 Illinois.
-Florida is eighth lowest in the nation in tests per million at 273,448.
+Florida is ninth lowest in the nation in tests per million at 276,816.

 In Palm Beach County, the last time the first-time rate has been above 10.0 percent was 10.2 percent on Aug.
 4.